 DIM or Diindolylmethane is found in cruciferous vegetables like broccoli, kale, cauliflower, etc. This powerful combination of active plant extracts helps balance hormonal levels and your body’s response to these hormones.
-The better balance of the hormones leads to clearer skin and reduce heavy periods and PMS.
+A better balance of the hormones leads to clearer skin and reduces heavy periods and PMS.

 The main ingredients of DIM skin-clearing supplements: